Informatica Data Quality

-Validates the area code and length of Portuguese telephone numbers.
-The rule returns the region of the telephone number, as well as codes that indicate if the area code and length of a telephone number are valid.
+Validates the area code and length of Brazilian telephone numbers.
+The rule returns codes that indicate if the area code and length of a telephone number are valid.

 Generates an honorific according to the gender.
 You can change the female_prename expression variable from "Sra" to "Sta".

 Generates formal and casual greetings from prenames and name tokens.
-For example, when input data contains "Sr. Artur Cruz," the rule generates the formal greeting "Prezado Sr. Cruz," and the casual greeting "Prezado Artur,".
+For example, when input data contains "Sr. Joao Coelho," the rule generates the formal greeting "Prezado Sr. Coelho," and the casual greeting "Prezado Joao,".
 You can change the prefix and punctuation by editing the variables in the dq_Generate_Salutation Expression transformation.